When to Admit a Loved One to a Mental Health Hospital

 When you’re in the forest, it’s hard to see the trees.
 Sometimes, our loved ones aren’t aware that their mental health has declined considerably, and they might not realize that they are in danger of hurting themselves or the people around them.
 In cases of an acute mental health crisis, patients must seek immediate care through an in-patient mental health hospital.
 But while the solution to a mental health problem is pretty clear, how do we know when to resort to admission?
-How should that decision be made, and who should be the one to make it?

-Warning Signs of Mental Health Problems
+Warning Signs of Mental Health Issues:

 Anxiety, depression, bipolar disorder, PTSD, schizophrenia — we hear so much talk about mental health disorders these days that we think we can recognize it when we see it.
 But the truth is that in the course of daily life, it is easy to miss the warning signs.
-Not only are these indicators often buried in the complexity of an individual’s personality and circumstances, but they often appear gradually and tend to sneak in without much pomp.

 Pay attention to the following red flags.
 Knowing when your loved ones are in serious mental distress and getting them immediate care will help avert a bigger crisis.

 Anyone who begins to harm themselves or those around them may exhibit mental distress symptoms.
 These self-harming behaviors could be as innocuous as pinching, slapping, and head banging or more alarming like cutting.
-If these behaviors extend beyond themselves and are inflicted on others, it clearly shows that this person needs help.

 If you’ve ever been privy to a loved one’s confession of suicidal thoughts, or if they in any way display self-harming behaviors that could potentially devolve into suicide, it’s time to sound the alarm and get them the help they need as soon as possible.

 Another classic sign of a mental breakdown is insomnia.
 There is credible Harvard research showing that up to 80% of people with clinical depression, ADHD, or bipolar disorder struggle with sleep.
 Most cannot quiet their minds enough to rest, while others suffer from early morning awakenings.
-Many also report having recurring nightmares that disrupt the restorative function of sleep.

 If you notice that a loved one’s moods have changed, are constantly changing, or do not change enough, it might be time to call in reinforcements.
 Most people who are eventually diagnosed with a mental disorder often experience these changes at the onset.
 Look for indicators like irritability, fraying relationships, and withdrawal from social situations.